loda-lang/loda-lang.github.io/list6.markdown

 * [A311426](https://oeis.org/A311426) ([program](/edit/?oeis=311426)): Coordination sequence Gal.6.115.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311434](https://oeis.org/A311434) ([program](/edit/?oeis=311434)): Coordination sequence Gal.6.216.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311440](https://oeis.org/A311440) ([program](/edit/?oeis=311440)): Coordination sequence Gal.5.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311458](https://oeis.org/A311458) ([program](/edit/?oeis=311458)): Coordination sequence Gal.5.95.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311501](https://oeis.org/A311501) ([program](/edit/?oeis=311501)): Coordination sequence Gal.4.38.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311535](https://oeis.org/A311535) ([program](/edit/?oeis=311535)): Coordination sequence Gal.5.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311536](https://oeis.org/A311536) ([program](/edit/?oeis=311536)): Coordination sequence Gal.6.120.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311586](https://oeis.org/A311586) ([program](/edit/?oeis=311586)): Coordination sequence Gal.4.58.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311593](https://oeis.org/A311593) ([program](/edit/?oeis=311593)): Coordination sequence Gal.6.192.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311601](https://oeis.org/A311601) ([program](/edit/?oeis=311601)): Coordination sequence Gal.6.230.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311612](https://oeis.org/A311612) ([program](/edit/?oeis=311612)): Coordination sequence Gal.5.98.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311625](https://oeis.org/A311625) ([program](/edit/?oeis=311625)): Coordination sequence Gal.5.99.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311801](https://oeis.org/A311801) ([program](/edit/?oeis=311801)): Coordination sequence Gal.6.115.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.